Inrixia/Floatplane-Downloader/README.md

 I will be maintaining this as I use it.

 If you want to open Plex files in your own Media Player eg, VLC, MPC-BE, WindowsMediaPlayer.
-Go and install this tampermonkey script here: https://github.com/Kayomani/PlexExternalPlayer
+Go and install this tampermonkey script here: **https://github.com/Kayomani/PlexExternalPlayer** **Note** important for chrome users: https://github.com/Kayomani/PlexExternalPlayer/issues/16

 **Note**: If anyone from LTT or Floatplane does not want me to have this publically avalible please just contact me and I will remove it.